shybu9/CEH-PRACTICAL-V12-guide/README.md

 ## 10. 1 module != 1 mark:
 - If you are thinking of leaving a module and it costs only one mark you could lose.
 - The questions are interconnected and secinero-based so you may need to perform some procedures that you might have skipped.
-- Mainly if you are planning to skip modules like cryptography and web app pentesting, then you may regret it.
+- Mainly if you are planning to skip modules like cryptography and web app pen testing, then you may regret it.
 --------------------------------------------------------------------
 ## 11. Not long they are detailed:
 - Most of the questions look too lengthy.